zoppo/zoppo/README.md

 SOFTWARE.
 ```

-The rest is under WTFPL.
+The rest is under WTFPL unless otherwise noted.